 PetiGreen can be Applied During Cool or Hot Temperatures

 It can be advantageous to apply PetiGreen when temperatures cool off.
 For areas where there is hard ground freeze through the winter apply PetiGreen as late in the fall as possible and then again as early in the spring as possible.

 PetiGreen can be applied even in hot temperatures and will still help improve the soil.
 We recommend applying it during the cooler part of the day, typically mornings are best.
-Summer heat can get to a point that it stresses grass even though biological activity is increasing and soil conditions are improving.
+Summer heat can stress grass even though biological activity increases and soil conditions improve.
 The first year you use PetiGreen, especially if you start in the heat of the summer, even though it may appear as if you are not getting much results PetiGreen can be working to improve the soil even in sweltering heat.
 In addition new grass seed may have a harder time germinating in the heat due to evaporation.
 As temperatures cool for fall the lawn becomes less stressed and the work the microbes have done in the heat of the summer should start to become apparent.
 In subsequent years the summer heat should not be as much of an issue.

 You will get New Dead Spots for a While

 After Applying PetiGreen the population of soil microbes starts to increase in population.
 The population takes time to expand.
 Even though the population is growing it may not be large enough to stop the urine spots for some time.
 You will still get dead spots appearing in your lawn in some cases for several months.
 However, the microbes can increase to a large enough population to process enough of the excess nitrogen from the dead spot in a few weeks that new seed can germinate.

 Keep the Poop Picked-up off of Your Lawn

 Dog feces can add to the problem.
 We recommend that you keep it cleaned up to minimize its impact.
 There are dog waste removal services available in many areas.
 They will do the task regularly for you for a fee.